Eschatologue/CM_wiki/docs/spells/description/core/level-8.md

 **Components:** V, S, M (a reliquary worth 1,000+ GP)
 **Duration:** Concentration, up to 1 minute

 For the duration, you emit an aura in a 30-foot Emanation.
-While in the aura, creatures of your choice have **:d20-adv: Advantage**{ .d20 } on all saving throws, and other creatures have **:d20-dis: Disadvantage**{ .d20 } on attack rolls against them.
+While in the aura, creatures of your choice have **:d20-adv: Advantage**{.d20} on all saving throws, and other creatures have **:d20-dis: Disadvantage**{.d20} on attack rolls against them.
 In addition, when a Fiend or an Undead hits an affected creature with a melee attack roll, the attacker must succeed on a Constitution saving throw or have the Blinded condition until the end of its next turn.

 > **Classes:** Cleric